elastic/elastic-package/README.md

 This command is intended primarily for use by administrators.

 It allows for selecting packages for promotion and opens new pull requests to review changes.
 Please be aware that the tool checks out an in-memory Git repository and switches over branches (snapshot, staging and production), so it may take longer to promote a larger number of packages.

+### `elastic-package publish`

+_Context: package_

+Use this command to publish a new package revision.

+The command checks if the package hasn't been already published (whether it's present in snapshot/staging/production branch or open as pull request).
+If the package revision hasn't been published, it will open a new pull request.

 ### `elastic-package stack`